-The term 'Merger' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Merger' is included in the Laws & Regulations edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 A Merger refers to a financial transaction which combines two preexisting companies into a single larger resulting firm.
 A few different kinds of mergers exist today.
 There are a variety of reasons for why companies engage in such mergers.
 These mergers and acquisitions often go through with an eye to extending a firm’s customer base and product reach, increasing its market share, or moving into new markets and industry segments.
 In the end, the ultimate motivation is to make shareholders happy by adding shareholder value.

 These combinations occur as two firms join forces into a new larger single company.
 They are nearly identical to takeovers and acquisitions.
 The main difference lies in the stock shareholders of each firm holding on to an interest in the share of the new corporation.
 With acquisitions though, a single company buys out all of or a controlling interest in the stock of the target company.
 This leads to an unbalanced ownership within the newly formed corporation.
 Practically the whole process of such mergers is generally kept under wraps so that the members of the investing public are completely unaware of it until after they are announced.

 Most personnel at both companies are kept in the dark as well.
 In fact, the lion share of such merger efforts fail.
 With the majority of them completely secret, it is hard to say with any accuracy the number of possible mergers that become discussed and considered any year in question.
 The number ought to be extremely high as the quantities of successful ones prove how desirable such mergers are for a great number of corporations.